Artful Afternoon for those with dementia and their Partner in Care

 IWK Health Centre

 The Art Gallery of Nova Scotia has worked with Child Life Services at the IWK Health Centre since 2003.
 This collaboration enables Child Life and Gallery staff to offer innovative visual art workshops for children, teens, and families in addition to curatorial projects.
-An upcoming exhibition at IWK Health Centre is Autism Arts 2012, and Express ARThritis with Oscar & Friends.

 AUTISM NOVA SCOTIA

 Developed with Autism Nova Scotia with the generous support of The Craig Foundation and The Windsor Foundation, the Art Gallery of Nova Scotia offers a diverse range of programs for children, youth, and adults with autism.
+The program includes specially-designed Saturday art classes during the school calendar year, an annual exhibition and Family Sunday.
+This program began in 2006 and is now offered in Halifax at AGNS in addition to the Art Gallery of Nova Scotia Western Branch in Yarmouth.

 The Berkeley – a residence for seniors in Halifax